 5. The Beautiful Warrior: The Legend of the Nun’s Kung Fu by Emily Arnold McCully

-For kids who like Kung Fu Panda movies, this book is based on the two women who were Kung Fu masters during the late 17th century and lived in the famous Shaolin Monastery.
+For kids who like Kung Fu Panda movies, this book is based on two women who were Kung Fu masters during the late 17th century and lived in the famous Shaolin Monastery.
 When a young girl, Mingyi, is forced to marry a local thug, Kung Fu master Nun Wu Mei teaches her Kung Fu so that she can escape her upcoming marriage.
 This book gives a message about bullying.
 In this case, a rigorous study in martial arts allows Mingyi to stand up and beat the bully.
-It worked in real life a few centuries ago, and it still works today. [picture book, ages 6-12]
+It worked in real life a few centuries ago, and it still works today. [picture book, ages 6 and up]

 3. Bobbin Girl by Emily Arnold McCully